danish-github/Marketplace_blockchain/README.md

 5. Connect metamask to ganache cli by url http://127.0.0.1:8545 and import the private keys of accounts generated in ganache cli in metamask.

+6. This project uses lite-server .
+Please go to package.json path and run below cmd to start lite-server.

+        npm run dev

-6. Please note : If Dapp is being run in ubuntu , please rename truffle-config.js to truffle.js
+7. Please note : If Dapp is being run in ubuntu , please rename truffle-config.js to truffle.js

 ## Test commands